-SVCREATES recognizes the region’s finest artists who have demonstrated a commitment to developing their art forms and to enriching our community with exhibitions, performances, presentations, and service.
-The SVArts Award Program, including the SVLaureates, awards unrestricted cash prizes to support artists while they pursue their creative work.
+SVCREATES recognizes the region’s finest artists who have demonstrated a commitment to developing their art forms and to enriching the greater Santa Clara County region with exhibitions, performances, presentations, and service.
+The SVArts Award Program, including the SVLaureates and the Content Emerging Artist Award, awards unrestricted cash prizes to support artists while they pursue their creative work.

 The purpose of the SVArts Award Program is to:

-- Recognize artistic excellence and impact of our local artists
+- Recognize the artistic vibrancy and impact of our local artists

 - Provide monetary support to encourage continuing development of the artist’s work

-- Spotlight the important role individual artists play in contributing to a vibrant and creative community
+- Spotlight the important role individual artists play in contributing to a vital and creative community

 Awards and Categories

-Laureates are typically mid-late career artists who have made significant advances in their work and demonstrate leadership in their fields.
-Award categories are as follows:
+Artist Laureates (up to four awards): Laureates are typically mid-late career artists who have made significant advances in their work, have a clear mission for their artistic practice, and demonstrate leadership in their fields.

 - Having some evidence of professional achievement but not a substantial record of accomplishment